aionnetwork/aion-docs/aion-virtual-machine/troubleshooting.md

 ## AVM.jar is not found

 This usually means that you're trying to run something on a remote node, but you haven't passed the `-Premote` argument.
-For example the following code will fail:
+For example, the following code will fail:

 ```bash
 mvn aion4j:get-balance -Dweb3rpc.url=https://api.nodesmith.io/v1/aion/avmtestnet/jsonrpc?apiKey=AABBCCDDEEFF112233445566 -Daccount=0xaabbccddeeff112233445566a1b2c3d4e5f6